 Use your own car for business journeys.

-By using your own car for business journeys, you can receive a taxand NIC-free mileage allowance of 45p per mile for the first 10,000 miles, and 25p per mile for any additional miles, per tax year.
-These rates are the same for whatever road fuel your car uses, including for electric cars.
-If you work for yourself, you can use these mileage rates to calculate the cost of the business journeys you take in your own car, which is generally easier than working out the business proportion of the entire running costs of the vehicle.
+By using your own car for business journeys, you can receive a tax- and NIC-free mileage allowance of 45p per mile for any mile for the first 10,000 miles, and 25p per mile for any additional miles, per tax year.
+These rates are the same whatever road fuel your car uses, including for electric cars.
+If you work for yourself, you can use these mileage rates to calculate the cost of the business journeys you make in your own car, which is generally easier than working out the business proportion of the entire running costs of the vehicle.